 A lipoma is a noncancerous soft tissue growth found just under the skin.
-Most often, they are located on the neck, upper thigh, torso, upper arms, or armpits, but they can be found throughout the body.
+They are often located on the neck, upper thigh, torso, upper arms, or armpits, but they can be found throughout the body.
 Not much is known about the cause of lipomas, but their development is usually hereditary.
 They may also be caused by minor injuries as well.
 Lipomas are not painful and have a soft, rubbery feeling.
 They remain relatively unchanged or grow very slowly.

 When to Have a Lipoma Surgically Removed

-If a lipoma becomes bothersome or causes any of the following symptoms, you may want to have it removed surgically.
+If a lipoma becomes bothersome or causes any of the following symptoms, you may want it removed surgically.

 - Pain or tenderness

 - Infection or inflammation